callumrollo/callumrollo.github.io/content/pages/about.md

  *What's that?*

 A secure way to contact me, assuming you trust that I have control of this website.
 You can use [Public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to securely exchange information with me over any text communication channel; be that email, SMS or, notes pushed under a door.
 I use [GNU Privacy Guard](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
+To get setup and encypting, check out [this guide](https://www.devdungeon.com/content/gpg-tutorial).

 If you have my phone number, please contact me using [Signal](https://www.signal.org/).